Skip to content

 • Similar to the keyboarding posture described above, you should be able to use the mouse in a comfortable and relaxed posture.

 • Position your mouse close to, and at the same level as, the keyboard so you do not have to extend your arm outwards or upwards to reach the mouse.
+A compact or reduced reach keyboard can help to improve mouse positioning.

 • The mouse itself should fit comfortably in your hand; rest your hand lightly on the mouse and avoid holding your fingers above the mouse.